 - App re-engagements: You want people who already have your app to open and use it.
 You’re billed for each app click.

-After you’ve chosen your objective you will be taking to the following screen where can do the initial setup of your campaign, give your campaign a name and how much you’re willing to pay for each interaction.
+After you’ve chosen your objective you will be taken to the following screen where you can do the initial setup of your campaign, give your campaign a name, and how much you’re willing to pay for each interaction.

 After this, you need to set up your ad groups.
-If you’re just starting out, you might want to stick to one ad group.
-If you’re getting better at understanding how ads work overtime, you might want to start splitting up your campaigns to target different audiences or use different creatives, different budgets or different timings.
+If you’re just starting, you might want to stick to one ad group.
+Suppose you’re getting better at understanding how ads work overtime.
+In that case, you might want to start splitting up your campaigns to target different audiences or use other creatives, budgets, or timings.

-Or as Twitter explains it themselves in this visual:
+Or as Twitter explains it itself in this visual:

 If you’re just starting out, the automatic bidding might be your best choice at this point.

 Next up is defining your target audience.
-Twitter offers a couple of options to help you choose the right audience for the ad you’re creating and helps to maximise your budget.
+Twitter offers a couple of options to help you choose the right audience for the ad you’re creating and helps to maximize your budget.

-In the audience feature, you can target based on specific characteristics like events, interestest and behaviours, or even specific keywords and TV shows people tweet about.
+In the audience feature, you can target based on specific characteristics like events, interests, and behaviors, or even particular keywords and TV shows people tweet about.